-- A. Reading Remediation If a middle grades student scores Level 1 or Level 2 on the statewide, standardized Reading assessment, the student must enroll in and complete a remedial course or content area course in which remediation strategies are incorporated into course content delivery.
-All diagnostic, placement, progress monitoring, and reading program strategies will be conducted in accordance with the Sarasota K-12 Comprehensive Reading Plan as required by [FS 1001.62(8)]. - B. Mathematics Remediation - If a middle grades student scores Level 1 or Level 2 on the statewide, standardized Mathematics assessment, the student must receive remediation.
+- A. Reading Remediation Schools in Sarasota County provide remediation for students who scored a Level 1 and a Level 2 on past state-wide standardized assessments through an intensive remedial course or content area course in which remediation strategies are incorporated into course content delivery.
+All diagnostic, placement, progress monitoring, and reading program strategies will be conducted in accordance with the Sarasota K-12 Comprehensive Reading Plan as required by A. Reading Remediation Schools in Sarasota County provide remediation for students who scored a Level 1 and Level 2 on past state-wide standardized assessments through If a middle grades student scores Level 1 or Level 2 on the statewide, standardized Reading assessment, the student must enroll in and complete an intensive remedial course or content area course in which remediation strategies are incorporated into course content delivery.
+All diagnostic, placement, progress monitoring, and reading program strategies will be conducted in accordance with the Sarasota K-12-Comprehensive Reading Plan as required by [FS 1011.62]. - B. Mathematics Remediation B. Mathematics Remediation Schools in Sarasota County provide remediation for students who scored a Level 1- or Level 2 on past state-wide standardized assessments.
+If a middle grades student scores Level 1 or Level 2 on the statewide, standardized Mathematics assessment, the student must receive remediation.

 This remediation requirement will either be integrated into the student's required mathematics course at the next grade level, or the student will participate in an intensive remedial course.